SDA-SE/sda-dropwizard-commons/README.md

 ## Usage

-Import SDA Commons from the repository `https://nexus.intern.sda-se.online/repository/sda-se-public/` by adding it to the `build.gradle`:
+Up till now, compiled releases aren't available publicly.
+In case our have access to our internal Nexus repository, add `https://nexus.intern.sda-se.online/repository/sda-se-public/` to your `build.gradle`:

 ```gradle
     repositories {